GoogleChrome/web.dev/src/site/content/en/blog/website-navigation/index.md

 The issue with this approach is that it conveys the information which link is active purely visually.
 A blind screen reader user couldn't tell the difference between the active page and other pages.
 Fortunately, the [Accessible Rich Internet Applications (ARIA)](https://www.w3.org/TR/wai-aria/) standard offers a way to communicate this information semantically, as well.
 Use the [aria-current="page"](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Attributes/aria-current) attribute and value instead of a class.

 <blockquote>
-`aria-current` (state) indicates the element that represents the current item within a container or set of related elements.
+<code>aria-current</code> (state) indicates the element that represents the current item within a container or set of related elements.

 A page token used to indicate a link within a set of pagination links, where the link is visually styled to represent the currently-displayed page.